ktaylor63/southeast/site/content/articles/unsung-heroes-of-american-conservation.md

 Mitchell ducks into her museum office and returns with an album of old photos.
 Inside are pictures of Black men cutting trees, milling the wood, pushing wheelbarrows and making duck boxes from bark.
 Although the men helped build the refuge, Mitchell says, they weren’t working in St. Charles so they’re not part of the exhibit.

-{{< figure class="photo-right" src="/images/pages/CCCpixstumps.jpg" alt="Black and white photo of five black men working to remove a large tree stump" caption="Taking out a stump for a road at White River National Wildlife Refuge.
-Photo by Civilian Conservation Corps.
-Originals on file at the USFWS Office of the Regional Archaeologist, Savannah." >}}
+{{< figure class="photo-right" src="/images/pages/CCCpixstumps.jpg" alt="Black and white photo of five black men working to remove a large tree stump" caption="Clearing a tree stump to make way for a road.
+Photo by Civilian Conservation Corps." >}}

 “The White crews did most of the buildings,” Kanaski says.
 “The Black crews got stuck with the erosion control, earth-moving, the planting of trees and other tasks that promoted habitat restoration.
 The CCC, like a lot of other things at the time, was segregated.”